joshuadelaney/learn-advanced-plcs-hmi-scada/exam-2019-advanced-plcs-hmi-and-scada-autm07018-answers.md

 The distance from the furthest control item at the upper lake to the control room is approximately 600 metres.
 It has been estimated from the current system that approximately 50 fieldbus nodes would be required to connect the existing I/O and control devices in the system.
 However, future expansion of the control system is anticipated so the client has suggested that at least 50% future expansion capability should be provided on the fieldbus network, in order to accommodate future fieldbus nodes being added to the control system.

 1. Suggest a suitable Fieldbus type that would meet the client’s needs.
 Support your answer with a detailed explanation of how the fieldbus system will function and why this fieldbus type would be suitable for the requested system.

+#### Question 4(b) Answer

+The client should consider using the **PROFIBUS** fieldbus system.
+PROFIBUS is a fieldbus network that is widely used in industrial automation systems.
+It is a digital communication system that allows for the communication of field devices with the control system.
+PROFIBUS is suitable for the client's system because it is a robust and reliable fieldbus system that can handle the long distances between the control items at the upper lake and the control room.
+It is also capable of handling a large number of field devices, which makes it suitable for the client's system.

 ### Question 4(b) (4 Marks)